 One address type will always be set as default for people and for organizations.
 The default address type is the address type that will be selected when creating a new person or organization.
 (You can of course always select another address type for the contact.)
 Please note that a different address type may be the default for people and for organizations.
 You can change the default address type by clicking on “Set as Default for Person” or “Set as Default for Organization”.

 Every address type can be deleted, on condition that it is not being used anywhere as the default address of a contact.
 When you delete an address type, all those addresses will be hidden for the contacts and the organizations.
-After deletion, you will not be able to search for those addresses via the query language and it will not be possible to export them.
+Once deleted you will not be able to search for those addresses via the query language and it will not be possible to export them.

 Address types that are deleted do not disappear completely in Yesplan.
 They can be restored.
 If you restore an address type, all addresses of that type that existed before deletion will be available once again in Yesplan.